Take charge of the chaos.

 Hi, I’m Amie Roe, LCSW.

-I’m passionate about helping people find the calm, closeness, and peace that’s been out of reach, despite their best efforts.
-I do this by staying unrelentingly curious, open minded, and focused about the problems my clients are facing.
+I’m passionate about helping people with personality disorders such as BPD and NPD find the calm, closeness, and peace that’s been out of their reach, despite their best efforts.
+I do this by staying unrelentingly curious, open-minded, and focused about the problems my clients are facing.
 I don’t passively listen or nod along.
 I also don’t throw coping skills or techniques at deep-seated emotional problems.
 I work alongside you to better understand yourself and those around you moment to moment, so that you can feel more clear and a bit more in control in the face of life’s challenges — especially relationship difficulties.
-I do this using the tools of Mentalization Based Treatment (MBT), an evidence-based, effective treatment for personality disorders.
+I do this using Mentalization-based Treatment (MBT), an evidence-based, effective treatment for personality disorders.

 What is Borderline Personality Disorder (BPD)?